dekstr0metorfan/CurrencyConverter/README.md

 ### Overview
 **CurrencyConverter** is a Java application designed for currency conversion.
-The program uses various APIs to make certain conversions, and was built using Apache Maven.
+The program uses various APIs to make certain conversions and was built using Apache Maven.

 ### Objectives
 The main objectives of the project are: